SaltanatFirdous/kingsguard-gem5/README.md

-Follow this repo to set up the disk image: https://gem5.googlesource.com/public/gem5-resources/+/HEAD/src/riscv-fs/README.md Make sure the path to disk image and kernel is updated to the path on your system in the riscv-fs.py/riscv-fs-sass.py configuration files.
+Follow this repo to set up the disk image: https://gem5.googlesource.com/public/gem5-resources/+/HEAD/src/riscv-fs/README.md The host and enclave binaries should be added to the disk image before booting.
+Once Linux boots, run the host binary.
+Make sure the path to disk image and kernel is updated to the path on your system in the riscv-fs.py/riscv-fs-sass.py configuration files.